tractatus1889/research/README.md

 ## TODOs

-- Currently I have only implemented WikipediaResearcher.
-Implement more Researchers.
+- Implement more Researchers.
+Currently I have only implemented WikipediaResearcher.
-  - To do so, we need do_next_research() to select between researchers.
+  - To do so, we need do_next_research() to select between Researchers.
     Implement a prompt for that.
+  - Each Researcher should have a description.
+The selector prompt should make use of the descriptions.
-- I have only implemented research that queries wikipedia 3 times, rather than recursively/sequentially.
-Implement recursive research.
+- Implement recursive research.
+I have only implemented research that queries wikipedia 3 times, rather than recursively.
   - Implement RECURSIVE_GET_PAGE_TITLES_PROMPT.
   - Implement research_is_finished.
   - In Question, call the API with the RECURSIVE_GET_PAGE_TITLES_PROMPT for each do_next_research() call.
+- Implement quality tracking for each prompt model.
+Track all inputs and outputs, and a way to evaluate output quality.
+- WikipediaResearcher currently reads 8 paragraphs at a time.
+Probably there's a smarter way to do this, it requires a lot of API calls which is both expensive and slow.
+Perhaps we should take embeddings of chunks of text and find relevant text using embeddings.